Team Members

 Caroline is an Assistant Professor of Medical Psychology in the Department of Psychiatry.
 Caroline completed her postdoctoral training as a Herbert H. and Ruth S. Reiner Postdoctoral Research Fellow in the Picard Lab.
 Caroline received her PhD in psychological sciences from the Université Libre de Bruxelles, Belgium.
 She completed her doctoral research at the Belgian Scientific Institute of Public Health (Sciensano) where she studied the effects of iodine deficiency during pregnancy on children’s neurodevelopment.
 Caroline's research aims to understand the interplay of psychological stress exposure and mitochondrial biology as a potential biological pathway linking psychosocial stress to physical and mental health trajectories across the lifespan.
 Her research has been funded by a NARSAD young investigator award.
 Outside the lab, Caroline is an avid reader of literature and psychoanalysis, has a passion for the arts, and enjoys travelling and cooking. |

-Anna Monzel, PhD ⎢Postdoctoral Researcher
+Anna Monzel, PhD ⎢Associate Research Scientist

 Grace Liu, MA ⎢Data manager